gradle/gradle/subprojects/docs/src/docs/release/notes.md

+Gradle 2.3 brings some nice new capabilities to dependency management, as well as improvements to a couple of core plugins.

+A much requested feature is the ability to access the Ivy and Maven metadata artifacts that Gradle uses to perform dependency resolution.
+Using the Artifact Query API, you now have direct access to these raw metadata artifacts.
+This could be useful for generating an offline repository, inspecting the files for custom metadata, and much more.

+As always, this Gradle release benefits from a large number of community contributions.
+These include substantial improvements to the
+ANTLR and Build Comparison plugins, as well as many of the issues that have been fixed in this release.

+Under the covers, a lot of progress has been made on the new configuration and component models.
+While this progress may not be visible to your builds, it is evidenced in some of the changes made to the native component plugins.
+Expect to see more about this exciting progress in an upcoming release announcement.

 ## New and noteworthy

 Here are the new features introduced in this Gradle release.

+### Access Ivy and Maven metadata artifacts via the Artifact Query API (i)

+Gradle 2.0 introduced an incubating [query API for resolving component artifacts](http://www.gradle.org/docs/2.0/release-notes#new-api-for-resolving-source-and-javadoc-artifacts).

+In this release this API has been extended to allow for retrieving the metadata artifacts for Ivy and Maven modules.
+This means that a build can access the raw `ivy.xml` or `module.pom` file that Gradle used when resolving a dependency.

+Given that the dependency is resolved from an Ivy repository, the Ivy descriptor artifact can be retrieved as follows:

+    task resolveIvyDescriptorFiles {
+        doLast {
+            def componentIds = configurations.compile.incoming.resolutionResult.allDependencies.collect { it.selected.id }

+            def result = dependencies.createArtifactResolutionQuery()
+                .forComponents(componentIds)
+                .withArtifacts(IvyModule, IvyDescriptorArtifact)
+                .execute()

+            for (component in result.resolvedComponents) {
+                component.getArtifacts(IvyDescriptorArtifact).each { assert it.file.name == 'ivy.xml' }
+            }
+        }
+    }

+For a dependency that is resolved from a Maven repository, the Maven POM artifact can be retrieved as follows:

+    task resolveMavenPomFiles {
+        doLast {
+            def componentIds = configurations.compile.incoming.resolutionResult.allDependencies.collect { it.selected.id }

+            def result = dependencies.createArtifactResolutionQuery()
+                .forComponents(componentIds)
+                .withArtifacts(MavenModule, MavenPomArtifact)
+                .execute()

+            for(component in result.resolvedComponents) {
+                component.getArtifacts(MavenPomArtifact).each { assert it.file.name == 'some-artifact-1.0.pom' }
+            }
+        }
+    }

+See the [ArtifactResolutionQuery API reference](dsl/org.gradle.api.artifacts.query.ArtifactResolutionQuery.html) for more details.

 ### Component metadata rule enhancements (i)